Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 - **Autosaved queries**: The last 10 most recently run queries.
 This list makes it simple to pick up where you left off.

-Also on this page is a **Downloadable reports** section for the requests you've submitted, and the reports themselves when they're are available for download.
+Also on this page is a **Downloadable reports** section for the requests you've submitted, and the reports themselves when they're available for download.

 ## Options for a new message trace